Water management fees in Queensland

 - development applications relating to operational work.

-These fees and charges are payable to the Department of Natural Resources, Mines and Energy (DNRME) on application.
+These fees and charges are payable to the Department of Regional Development, Manufacturing and Water (DRDMW) on application.
 A full list of these fees is found in schedule 12 of the Water Regulation 2016.

 Water licence fee